-It was introduced into this country for bridge construction in the late 1880s.
-This followed the development of an American equivalent to Portland cement — an artificial hydraulic cement noted for its strength and abrasion resistance — and the determination, often through trial-and-error, of viable types, shapes, and patterns of reinforcing bars or netting to place in the cement to increase its strength.
+It was introduced into the United States for bridge construction in the late 1880s, Americans began to develop an equivalent of Portland cement — an artificial hydraulic cement noted for its strength and abrasion resistance — and the determination, often through trial-and-error, of viable types, shapes, and patterns of reinforcing bars or netting to place in the cement to increase its strength.

-Additionally, individual promoters such as Daniel B. Luten, and companies such as the Corrugated Bar Company, which published “how-to” brochures on reinforced concrete bridges using steel bars, aggressively marketed reinforced concrete as a bridge-building material.
+Additionally, individual promoters such as Daniel B. Luten and companies including the Corrugated Bar Company, which published how-to brochures on reinforced concrete bridges using steel bars, aggressively marketed reinforced concrete as a bridge building material.
 In the era before the State Highway Commission, such promotional literature did much to spread information about the advantages of reinforced concrete to county and municipal road officials.

 The State Highway Commission published standard specifications that governed the quality and use of reinforced concrete and its placement.
-The specifications were based on, and sometimes even copied, the national guidelines developed by the federal government and industry associations, and they further promoted the standardization and uniformity of design that was the Commission’s goal in the development of the state highway system.
+The specifications were based on, and sometimes even copied, the guidelines developed by the federal government and industry associations, and they further promoted the standardization and uniformity of design that was the Commission’s goal in the development of the state highway system.

-Reinforced concrete slabs, tee beams, and through girders were the most important standard reinforced concrete bridges used by the State Highway Commission in its early years.
-They proved ideally suited to the preparation of standard plans that could be used in a variety of site conditions with the result that hundreds of nearly identical bridges were built.
+Reinforced concrete slabs, T-beams and through girders were the most important reinforced concrete bridges used by the State Highway Commission in its early years.
+They proved ideally suited to the preparation of standard plans that could be used in a variety of site conditions, with the result that hundreds of nearly identical bridges were built.